 Career Guidance

-MVC provides all pupils in Years 7-11 with access to career guidance sessions on request, and by staff and parent referral.
+MVC provides all students in Years 7-11 with access to career guidance sessions on request, and by staff and parent referral.
 This is all high quality, impartial and independent careers advice.
 Impartial advice is provided by a level 6 qualified external careers advisor, our teaching and other staff.
 We apply a coaching or mentoring approach.
-Pupils make their own decisions, and are encouraged to develop personal career plans.
+Students make their own decisions, and are encouraged to develop personal career plans.

 Below are some further useful resources to help you find the right path for you: